Young and in Love | Lubbock Wedding Venue

 Kaylee and Andy chose to honor the unity of their marriage through a unique Kintsugi Ceremony.
 This is a Japanese tradition where the couple breaks an item, in this case a plate, and it is repaired with gold or silver lacquer.
 The Kintsugi Ceremony represents how mended things can be even more beautiful than they were originally.

-Kaylee is a high school theatre teacher, so many of the guests in attendance at her and Andy’s wedding were involved in the performing arts.
+Kaylee is a performer with Moonlight Musicals and other local theatre groups, and many of her and Andy’s guests came together to share their skills and passions at the Young’s wedding.
 Throughout the reception, their friends sang and performed for the couple.
 Their families even put together a flash mob!
 One of the performances was by 13-year-old Selah, who sang alongside her brother.
 This one was especially meaningful because Selah also made the wedding cake!
 Selah blew everyone away with her delicious baking skills and beautiful singing!

 After all their waiting, we were so honored to host Kaylee and Andy’s wedding at our Lubbock event center.
 We wish them a lifetime of love and laughter!
 Congratulations to Mr. and Mrs. Young!